Mamba413/Ball/README.md

 These functions based on ball statistic have several advantages:

-- It's applicable to univariate and multivariate data in Banach space.
+- It's applicable to univariate and multivariate data in banach space.

 - There is no need for moment assumption, which means that outliers and heavy-tail data are no longer a problem.